component-driven/component-driven-development/src/exercises/4-Layout_Primitives/Readme.md

 Both methods are valid and have their use cases.

-In this exercise we’ll learn how to work with styled-system and how to make our primitive components more flexible by making whitespace around them customizable.
+In this exercise we’ll learn how to create primitive components more flexible by making whitespace around them customizable.
 We’ll also learn how to add whitespace separately.
 We’ll learn how to create first-class layout primitives that control layout of its children: `Box`, `Flex`, `Grid` and `Stack`.

 ## 4.1.
 Box primitive